menu

 Demographics

-The overall education level of Green Ridge is somewhat higher than in the average US city of 21.84%: 27.55% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Green Ridge is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.55% of adults 25 and older in the city have at least a bachelor's degree.

 Green Ridge is a somewhat ethnically-diverse city.
 The people who call Green Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Ridge residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Green Ridge include German, Irish, English, Polish, and Swiss.